 Sustainability is high on the agenda of business and regulatory authorities around the world.
 A growing number of jurisdictions are beginning to adopt specific competition law policy and guidance to promote sustainability goals (including more broadly ESG).
 Furthermore, some agencies have started to actively monitor and target greenwashing, i.e., misleading claims with respect to a company's environmental behaviour.
 This interactive map provides a general overview of the latest developments in selected jurisdictions, and highlights the most important recent and expected changes to the competition rules reflecting sustainability considerations.
 Specific guidance in the area of merger policy is noted where relevant.
 Non-competition developments, such as general court judgments based on environmental sustainability considerations (e.g. the Urgenda and Shell judgments in the Netherlands) are not covered.

 This map is based on knowledge built up through White & Case's long-standing presence in these jurisdictions, its close relationships with local counsel in the area, and on publicly available sources.
-Should you require more detailed information on a jurisdiction (or others not included in the map), please contact Dr Tilman Kuhn or your usual White & Case contact.
-This page was last updated in November 2022.
+This page was last updated in July 2023.
 Please also see our broader ESG and Sustainability page for additional helpful materials.

 Organisation for Economic Co-operation and Development

-The 2020 paper also analyses the substantive application of competition law to sustainability issues by exploring the extent to which competition law can be interpreted in a way that fosters or limits sustainability initiatives.
+The 2020 paper also analyzes the substantive application of competition law to sustainability issues by exploring the extent to which competition law can be interpreted in a way that fosters or limits sustainability initiatives.
 In addition, Australia and New Zealand, Germany, Greece, Lithuania and the Netherlands have submitted contributions to this discussion.
 The OECD's 2020 paper provides a thorough introduction to the state of play of sustainability in the context of competition law.
-It encourages agencies to be clear about their objectives and priorities in order to provide clarity on how sustainability fits into competition law, with formal and informal guidance emphasised.
-It also examines approval procedures, sandboxing, admissible evidence, capacity, fining, and international co-operation as possible measures to further sustainable goals.
+It encourages agencies to be clear about their objectives and priorities in order to provide clarity on how sustainability fits into competition law, with formal and informal guidance emphasized.
+It also examines approval procedures, sandboxing, admissible evidence, capacity, fining and international cooperation as possible measures to further sustainable goals.
 In December 2021, the OECD roundtable assessed these issues again and published a follow-up paper specifically on environmental considerations in competition enforcement.
-Additionally, the 2022 OECD Competition Open Day addressed, inter alia, Green Innovation.
-Lastly, in December 2022, OECD Global Forum on Competition will discuss the goals of competition policy including the question on whether "competition law and policy needs to adapt as a policy instrument to better accommodate socio-economic trends such as the rising importance of sustainability".
+Additionally, the 2022 OECD Competition Open Day addressed, inter alia, green innovation.
+In December 2022, the OECD Global Forum on Competition will discuss the goals of competition policy including the question on whether "competition law and policy needs to adapt as a policy instrument to better accommodate socio-economic trends such as the rising importance of sustainability."

 Focus on ESG at the state level: Certain conservative state attorneys general have launched investigations of signatories to global climate initiatives, claiming that coordinated ESG efforts by banks, asset managers and insurers are de facto anticompetitive horizontal agreements.

-By contrast, rather than seeking to broadly condemn ESG initiatives, the FTC has continued to bring enforcement actions against companies for "greenwashing"— a company making environmentally-friendly claims about its products that the FTC contends misrepresent a company's ESG activities and/or overstate the ecological benefits of its products.
-Further, the U.S. agencies have suggested that a lack of commitment to ESG policies may be a reason to challenge a proposed merger under a newly-proposed holistic approach to merger review.
-For instance, the U.S. agencies will now consider the merging parties' social welfare commitments, level of unionization of employees, use of non-compete agreements, and environmental or corporate governance problems that may result from the merger.
-Nonetheless, the U.S. agencies have stated that positive social welfare or ESG outcomes are not a basis to approve an otherwise illegal merger.
+The FTC has continued to bring enforcement actions against companies for "greenwashing"— a company making environmentally friendly claims about its products that the FTC contends misrepresent a company's ESG activities and/or overstate the ecological benefits of its products.
+Further, the US agencies have suggested that a lack of commitment to ESG policies may be a reason to challenge a proposed merger under a newly proposed holistic approach to merger review.

-Recent Cases fall into two main categories.
-First, in Tervita, the Supreme Court of Canada affirmed that when weighing an efficiencies defence, environmental effects may be considered to the extent that there are related quantifiable economic effects.
-Second, other cases focussed on "greenwashing", whereby misleading environmental marketing claims have been deemed to fall foul of the Competition Act.
+Recent cases: The most recent cases fall into two main categories.
+First, in Tervita, the Supreme Court of Canada affirmed that when weighing an efficiencies defense, environmental effects may be considered to the extent that there are related quantifiable economic effects.
+Second, other cases focused on "greenwashing," whereby misleading environmental marketing claims have been deemed to fall foul of the Competition Act.
 For example, in January 2022, Keurig Canada agreed to pay a CAD 3 million penalty, donate CAD 800,000 to a Canadian charitable organization and pay CAD 500,000 in costs following the CCB's investigation into its misleading environmental claims about the recyclability of its single-use coffee pods.